sakibccr/sakibccr.github.io/content/about/_index.md

 Hi there!
 Thanks for stopping by.
 I wonder how you found this site!

 I write software for a living.
-If you think I can help you in anyway, write me an email here: [sakibccr@gmail.com](mailto:sakibccr@gmail.com).
+If you think I can help you in any way, write me an email here: [sakibccr@gmail.com](mailto:sakibccr@gmail.com).
 I always reply to emails, no matter what.